 Sentek Instrument LLC., Blacksburg, VA 24060

 It has been estimated that the recovery efficiencies are on the order of 20% in gas-rich shale reservoirs and less than 10% in liquid-rich plays.
 Critical knowledge gaps in the understanding of subsurface hydraulic fracture geometry and optimal completion/stimulation strategies continue to limit the most efficient recovery of Unconventional Oil and Gas (UOG) resources.
-A major obstacle to understanding the in situ nature of hydrocarbon occurrence and the resultant flow properties of the stimulated reservoir and controlling stimulation and production is the limitations of the technologies currently available to clearly characterize and monitor the subsurface features.
+Limitations of currently available technologies to characterize and monitor relavant subsurface features present a major obstacle to understanding the in situ nature of hydrocarbon occurrence and the resultant flow properties of the stimulated reservoir as well as controlling the stimulation and production.

 The project will demonstrate a ground-breaking technology to view the subsurface with unprecedented clarity, enable real-time facture diagnostics, and optimize drilling and production via the rapid, distributed, and simultaneous measurement of subterranean seismic and electromagnetic phenomena.
 A one-of-a-kind distributed fiber optic acoustic sensing system will be coupled with a transcendent magnetic fiber optic sensing fiber that will provide seismic and electromagnetic measurements with contrast, spatial resolution, and functionality not yet realized by other techniques.
 It is envisioned that the simple, minimally invasive, compact, and cost-effective approach will aid in the ultimate recovery from UOG resources and optimal use of the Nation’s subsurface resources, particularly for the small profit margins and fast turnaround time required for decision-making at these sites.